Please make sure to place your Christmas present orders by December 13th at 8 a.m. to ensure they arrive just in time for the festivities!

 Divide and conquer

 Whether you are making a wedding photo album or a travel photo album, the photos you choose for your personalised photo book will naturally depend on your theme.
 Do you want your photo album to immortalise a certain event like a graduation, or are you making a family photo book that captures a year in the life of your loved ones?
 For a family photo album, you might consider organising your photos either chronologically or by family member.
 If your personalised photo book documents your travels across the globe, maybe grouping your photos together by location is more important to you than arranging your snaps by date.
 If you have a passion for organisation, you can always choose both!
 Your mobile phone or camera usually does the work for you if it saves your photos chronologically.
 Once you’ve decided on your photo album idea, moving your photos into a separate folder will make it easy for you to upload them onto our online editing tool and arrange them on the pages of your photo book.
 You can upload your photos from your computer, your Rosemood account, Instagram, or Google Photos.
-If you start uploading your photos from your mobile device, remember to sign into your Rosemood account to save your work if you switch over to your computer!
+If you start uploading your photos from your mobile device, remember to sign into your Rosemood account to save your work if you switch over to your computer!ss of organising your photos as simple as possible!

 Size them up